MaluFLopes/MaluFLopes/README.md

 🎓 Bachelor's Degree in Economics from Universidade Federal de Santa Catarina.

 💻 Experiences: 5 years of experience -> 2 of them in a Business Intelligence position, where I improved my hard and soft skills to excel in data analysis.
+Currently with 6 months of experience focused on data analysis as a Junior Data Analyst in BlueMetrics and Wine.

 🌟 Soft skills: Analytical Skills, Attention to Detail, Strong Communication and Presentation Skills